cocodedk/cv-generator/docs/frontend/components.md

 - Optional “AI Assist” actions (rewrite/bullets)

 **Usage**:
-- Personal info summary (4 rows)
+- Personal info summary (4 rows) - used in CVForm and ProfileManager
-- Experience descriptions (10 rows, 300 char limit)
+- Experience descriptions (10 rows, 300 char limit) - used in CVForm and ProfileManager
-- Project highlights (3 rows)
+- Project highlights (3 rows) - used in CVForm and ProfileManager

 **Props**:
 - `id`: Unique identifier